DomQuixote/MMM-Openhab/README.md

 ## How it works

-The module displays all values from your Openhab sitemap.
-You can also change all values and switches (like lites, temperature and s.o.)
+The module displays an Openhab sitemap on your Magic Mirror.
+If you have a mouse or touchscreen, all values and switches (like lights, temperature and s.o.) can be changed.

-After the installation u can find an example of an Openhab2 (version 2.2) modified sitemap file using the html and css values fitting for MagicMirror.
-Copy them to your Openhab2 config dir into html.
-Now all u have to do is add a line at the beginning of your sitemap:

-example:
+The only thing you need is local access to your running Openhab System, no API key is required.

+* No translation needed cause the sidemap from your own (in your native language written) is displayed

+## Installation

+* git clone this repository into the `~/MagicMirror/modules` directory.

+* Annotated .css file are included to match Magic Mirror coloring text and header.
+Copy the contents of MMM-Openhab/Openhab2/html to the html directory of your openhab install configuration.

+* Create a sitemap in your openhab installation.
+To match the magic mirror color scheme, add the following line to the beginning of your sitemap.

 	sitemap MMM label="MMM-Openhab"
 	{